Have you checked out your executive job search competition?

 As you’ll see below, it’s also a good idea to keep your resume summary short and focused on your leadership style.

-2 – Color is important when emphasizing key points.
+Color is an important resume element for emphasizing key points.

 Yes, you CAN use color.
 Black-and-white documents heavy with detail are easier to skim if you’ve added a bit of color.